Myrtle Beach International Airport: Facilities

 The Terminal Building is named for Myrtle Beach's first mayor, Dr. Wilford Leroy Harrelson, who served from March 1938 to December 1939 and again from January 1942 to December 1943.
 The city bought land for the airport during his first term, and the terminal was named in his honor.

 MYR has a helipad primarily used by charter tour companies at the base of runway 36.

-In the year ending January 31, 2019 the airport had 125,925 aircraft operations, average 345 per day: 59% air taxi, 19% airline, 16% general aviation, and 6% military.
-51 aircraft were then based at the airport: 38 single-engine, 6 multi-engine, 1 jet, and 6 helicopter.
+In the year ending April 30, 2023, the airport had 149,968 aircraft operations, average 411 per day: 55% air taxi, 22% airline, 18% general aviation, and 5% military.
+54 aircraft were then based at the airport: 42 single-engine, 5 multi-engine, 1 jet, and 6 helicopter.

-The airport had an air cargo building at the entrance of the airport; the building closed a few years ago and is mainly used by airport maintenance for storage.
+The airport had an air cargo building at the entrance of the airport; the building has closed and is mainly used by airport maintenance for storage.